openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Fixed and improved test vectors.

 ## draft-ietf-openpgp-pqc-07
-- Assign code points 30 - 34 for ML-DSA and SLH-DSA algorithms.
+- Assigned code points 30 - 34 for ML-DSA and SLH-DSA algorithms.
-- Align KEM combiner with LAMPS
+- Aligned KEM combiner with LAMPS
-- Drop CCA-conversion of X25519/X448
+- Dropped CCA-conversion of X25519/X448
-- Switch to hedged variant also for SLH-DSA
+- Switched to hedged variant also for SLH-DSA

+## draft-ietf-openpgp-pqc-08
+- Removed hash binding for ML-DSA signatures

 ## draft-ietf-openpgp-pqc-08
 - Assign code points 35 and 36 for ML-KEM algorithms.